 “In the post-1997 world, freedom is at the core of what it means to be a Hong Konger.
 Even a National Security Law, a patriotic education campaign, a hotline to snitch on neighbors and colleagues, purges of teachers and journalists, loyalty oaths for government officials, elections that are delayed and rigged, and the jailing of nonviolent political dissidents won’t be enough to extinguish Hong Kongers’ fight for freedom.”

-Citing several examples, Sheridan’s premise is that what Beijing did to Hong Kong, the PRC is doing to the rest of the world.
+His central argument is chilling: what Beijing did to Hong Kong, it’s now doing to the rest of the world.
+He backs it up with examples.
+It’s hard to argue with him.

 13. Freedom: How We Lose It and How We Fight Back